groovy-tutorial/groovy-tutorial/manuscript/08/08_09_Final.md

 The code below won't work as Groovy is not setting `creationDate` in the constructor but through the setter after instantiating the instance:

-{title="The attempt to use handy built-in approach will fail", lang=groovy}
+{title="The attempt to use handy built-in approach will fail", lang=Java}
 ~~~~
 class Record {
     final Date creationDate